MaciejUberna/Naturomaniacy/README.md

 In order to deploy this webpage, web server is needed.
 Firstly install node.js on your machine.
-Then install live rerver: "npm install -g live-server" Then run live-server command in /Natuours/starter folder
+Then install live rerver: "npm install -g live-server" Then run live-server command in "/Natuours/starter" folder.

 ## How to contribute